 A view can be created even if the defining query of the view cannot be executed, using the CREATE FORCE VIEW command.
 Such a view is called a view with errors.
 This option can be useful for import/installation tools to create a view before the underlying objects are present.

-What happens to view if the base tables are dropped?
+What happens to the view if the base tables are dropped?

-If the underlying tables are dropped, then oracle does not dropped the view automatically.
-It remains in the database and it will be in invalid state.
-If the underlying tables are recreated, it will become valid again
+If the underlying tables are dropped, then oracle does not drop the view automatically.
+It remains in the database and it will be in an invalid state.
+If the underlying tables are recreated, they will become valid again

 - Reduce the complexity of SQL statements